feathersui/feathersui-starling/documentation/help/markdown/label.md

 }
 ```

 It is best to look at the API documentation for the specific text renderer that you are using to see what capabilities it exposes.
+Each has its own advantages and disadvantages.

-Alternatively, or in addition to the `textRendererFactory`, you may use the `textRendererProperties` to pass styles to the text renderer.
+Alternatively, or in addition to the `textRendererFactory`, you may use [`textRendererProperties`](../api-reference/feathers/controls/Label.html#textRendererProperties) to pass styles to the text renderer.

 ``` code
 label.textRendererProperties.textFormat = new BitmapFontTextFormat( myPixelFont );